opennorth/represent-reps/README.md

 This will pull from the linked scraper and creative Representative objects, which you can then check in the Django admin.

-For more information on the format expected from ScraperWiki, see the Represent [documentation](http://represent.opennorth.ca/api/#representative).
+For more information on the format expected from scrapers, see the Represent [documentation](http://represent.opennorth.ca/api/#representative).

 ## Contact